-FRESHMAN FOCUS PROGRAM
+FRESHMAN FOCUS

-The Freshman Focus Program recognizes that first-time freshmen who are considered "at risk" need personal and separate attention.
-The Admissions Office places these students in the Freshman Focus Program as a condition of their admission to the College.
-Students generally selected for the program are those who are admitted under probation or condition (see page 13 for Freshman Admission Criteria.)
-The terms of the Freshman Focus Program and the student's involvement are as follows:
+Freshman Focus recognizes that first-time freshmen who are considered "at risk" need personal and separate attention.
+The Admissions Office places these students in Freshman Focus as a condition of their admission to the College.
+Students generally selected are those who are admitted under probation or condition (see page 13 for Freshman Admission Criteria.)
+The terms of Freshman Focus and the student's involvement are as follows:

 - a.
 Probation: The student is only allowed to take 12 hours during their first semester and possibly the second semester and must hold at least a 1.5 overall grade point average.
-If the probationary student fails to achieve a GPA of 1.5 or above on 12 semester hours at the end of the first semester, the student will face academic suspension. - b.
-Condition: The student is limited to 12 hours during the first semester.
+If the probationary student fails to achieve a GPA of 1.5 or above on 12 semester hours at the end of the first semester, the student will face academic suspension.
+The student is also expected to attend Freshman Focus class weekly and tutoring 2 hours per week. - b.
+Condition: The student may take up to 15 hours during the first semester.
+The student is also expected to attend Freshman Focus class weekly and tutoring 2 hours per week.